Domeyoriginal/Luna/index.md

 There was so much more i have planned out just not written, I will take all of week 2 to write up documentations while i Model the Enemy/Enemies and Character.
 I had setup a Trello page as well which is in this [Link](https://trello.com/b/wYP5vaxr/luna-we).

-With Week2 i will have much more to show for the blog, text and pictures included.
+With Week2 i will have much more to show for the blog.

 # Week 2
 I messed around a lot with particles and ideas for a monster, didnt get far as i had trouble deciding on the final design.